Running a Graph Node on Moonbeam¶

 After a while, you should see logs related to the Graph Node syncing with the latest available block in the network:

 And that is it!
 You have a Graph Node running against the Moonbase Alpha TestNet.
-Feel free to adapt this example to a Moonbeam development node as well.
+Feel free to adapt this example for Moonbeam and Moonriver as well.